Explore the Program

 Applicants to the EdD program in School Psychology must hold a valid Professional Educator License in Illinois or hold a school psychology license in another state and be eligible to obtain licensure as a school psychologist in Illinois (see Admission page for details).

-- Take courses in an online blended format and/or on campus during summer sessions.
+- Take courses in an online blended format.

 - Study with a supportive cohort of students who move together through the program.

 - Graduate from a highly respected university with a strong service and social justice mission.

 - Option to obtain additional endorsement as a Director of Special Education or certifications as a Licensed Professional Counselor (LPC) or Licensed Clinical Professional Counselor (LCPC) in the state of Illinois.